Kyle Higashioka Player Props: Yankees vs. Blue Jays

 Kyle Higashioka At The Plate

-- Higashioka is hitting .167 with two home runs and a walk.
+- Higashioka is batting .185 with two home runs and a walk.

-- Higashioka has a hit in four of seven games played this year (57.1%), but no multi-hit games.
+- Higashioka has gotten a hit in five of eight games this season, but he has zero multi-hit games.

-- He has gone deep in two of seven games played this year, and in 8.0% of his plate appearances.
+- He has hit a home run in two of eight games played this year, and in 7.1% of his plate appearances.

-- In three games this year, Higashioka has picked up an RBI, with more than one RBI once.
+- Higashioka has driven in a run in three games this season (37.5%), including one multiple-RBI game.

-- He has scored in three games this season (42.9%), but has had no multi-run games.
+- He has scored in three of eight games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.